 Whilst the relative change in mortality rates increased with age, not all age groups saw increases.
 There were falls for infants and in adults aged 25-29.
-These falls reflect patterns observed such as declining car use (i.e. driving has become less affordable) during the period of austerity which may be having a positive effect on population health (Stuckler et al. 2011; Minton et al. 2016).
+These falls reflect patterns observed such as declining car use (i.e. driving has become less affordable) during the period of austerity which may be having a positive effect on some aspects of population health (Stuckler et al. 2011; Minton et al. 2016).
+Furthermore the age 25-29 age group had the highest net international in-migration in the year to July 2015 of over 60,000 additional young and presumably very healthy people coming into England and Wales, mostly from the rest of the EU.
+When both relative risk and baseline mortality risk are considered together, the effects of rising mortality risks are greatest in people above retirement age, rising monotonically (females) or near monotonically (males) with age after the age of 65.
 The relative change in mortality rates was also higher for females for most ages (particularly the age group 90+).
+However, older men’s mortality rates had been improving faster than older women’s in the decade before 2010.
+This may have been due to more women taking up smoking in the 1970s.
+So it is possible that we would have seen that men were just as effected as women if we had compared the number of deaths which occurred to those that would have been expected to occur if the improvements of earlier years, and the improvements which continued in nearby countries, and been experienced in England and Wales.